apache/incubator-kie-tools/packages/serverless-workflow-standalone-editor/README.md

   - `Promise.resolve("<SWF_CONTENT_DIRECTLY_HERE>")`
 - `readOnly` (optional, defaults to `false`): Use `false` to allow content edition, and `true` for read-only mode, in which the Editor will not allow changes.
 - `languageType` (required, defaults to `json`): Use `json` to render text editor with serverless workflow content in json format and stunner editor to display diagram.
 Use `yaml` to render text editor with serverless workflow content in yaml format and mermaid editor to display diagram.
-- `isDiagramOnly` (optional, defaults to `false`): If you want to render only the diagram editors into the web application and hide the text editor, you can use this parameter and set the valure `true`.
+- `isDiagramOnly` (optional, defaults to `false`): If you want to render only the diagram editors into the web application and hide the text editor, you can use this parameter and set the value `true`.

 The returned object will contain the methods needed to manipulate the Editor: